kmille36/Docker-Ubuntu-Desktop-NoMachine/README.md

 Enviroment vaiables

-USER -> user for the nomachine login PASSWORD -> password for the nomachine login
+USER -> user for the nomachine login PASSWORD -> 123456 for the nomachine login